atolye15/checklist/CONTRIBUTING.md

 - [ ] Checklist title should be in the title case format.
 - [ ] Preview the content with **Preview** button.
 - [ ] Give a meaningful name to your branch
-- [ ] Click on "Create a new branch for this commit and start a pull request"
 - [ ] Start a new PR

 That's it!
 Hope to see your contribution 👊